MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/mbr2gpt-tool-test-guidance.md

 3. Boot the device into Windows PE, version 1703, which can be obtained from the Windows Assessment and Deployment Kit for Windows 10, version 1703.

-4. Deploy Windows 10, version 1703 image.
+4. Deploy the Windows 10, version 1703 image.

 5. Run MBR2GPT.EXE against the disk where Windows 10 is installed.

 6. Reconfigure the firmware to boot in UEFI mode, enable Secure Boot, and disable CSM by:

-    1. Changing the relevant settings in the firmware menu, or
+    - Changing the relevant settings in the firmware menu

+    or

-    2. Running a tool provided by the PC or firmware manufacturer
+    - Running a tool provided by the PC or firmware manufacturer

 7. Boot to Windows 10 in UEFI mode

-    Restore data and settings using USMT Load State
+Restore data and settings using USMT Load State.

 ### Conversion as part of Hyper-V generation 1 VM